mcallistertad/embedded-client/README.md

  ```

 Called once to set up any resources needed by the library (e.g. cache space).
 Returns `SKY_SUCCESS` on
 success, `SKY_ERROR` on error and sets sky_errno.
-If the buffer pointed to by session_buf is not empty (filled with
+If the buffer pointed to by sctx is not empty (filled with zeros) it
-zeros) it must be a valid copy of a session buffer from a previously closed session, otherwise it is it must be empty.
+must be a valid copy of a session context buffer from a previously closed session, otherwise it is it must be empty.
+If
-If valid, it is restored including cache content if not stale.
+valid, it is restored including cache content if not stale.
 If the session buffer is not valid and not empty, it is
 considered an error (`SKY_ERROR_BAD_SESSION_CTX`).
 If sku is a non-zero length string, LibEL will attempt to use TBR
 authentication otherwise a simple key based authentication is used. cc is the Mobile Country Code of the country in
 which the device was registered to operate.
 If logf() is not NULL, the log messages will be generated if they were